OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 where $\ddot{q}_0$, $\ddot{q}_1$, $\ddot{q}_2$ are the long equations from above.

-And here are the Python and Matlab implementations to simlulate the system starting from a random state $x_0$ for 5 second:
+And here are the Python and Matlab implementations to simlulate the system starting from a random state $x_0$ for 8 seconds:

 ```Python